Fadyazmy/doi-blog/content/blog/week-1/index.md

 **The specific, measurable results I will produce by Week 4 are:**

-- completed user research and wireframe sketches for ThankYouTrees (TYT) homepage
+- completed user research and wireframe sketches for Thank You Trees (TYT) homepage
 - get feedback on the homepage

 **The specific, measurable results I will produce by Week 8 are:**